anujmahajan28/tp/README.md

 Anuj Mahajan

-Subject: Request for Reconsideration – Training Attendance for Selenium & BDD (24–25 July 2025)
+Subject: Request for Reconsideration – Training Attendance for Selenium & BDD (24–25 July 2025)**

 Dear [Recipient Name],

 Thank you for sharing the login details.

 I understand that the attendance is calculated based on the overall duration for both days.
 On 24th July, I joined at 11:25 AM, and on 25th July, I joined at 1:26 PM.
-The late joining on these days was due to urgent project-related deliverables that required my immediate attention before I could join the training sessions.
+The late joining on these days was due to an unforeseen urgent task that required immediate resolution to avoid impacting project timelines.

 Despite this, I actively participated in the remaining sessions and ensured I covered the training content in full.
 I kindly request if it would be possible to review and update my attendance record to reflect my participation.
+I assure you that such a situation will not occur in future trainings, and I will ensure full attendance.

 I appreciate your understanding and support in resolving this matter.